mamba2410/reverse-pokewalker/README.md

 - A full emulator to run the pokewalker software on.
 - Custom hardware that emulates the pokewalker with extra features.
 (Raspberry Pi/Arduino app?)

+Join the [Discord server](https://discord.gg/ymbTMsS) for more discussion on the topic.

 Documentation/findings can be found in the `docs/` directory of this repo.
 Dumps can be found in the `dumps/` directory.
 The dumps can be read as a binary file (.bin), a hex file (.txt) or as an image (.png).